 • We share your contact data with our publishers (Think), who use it to mail out your copy of Influence magazine.
 This data is usd once and destroyed.

-• We share your contact data and membership number with the firm which organises CIPR elections (UK-engage).
+• We share your contact data and membership number with the firm which organises CIPR elections (Mi-Voice).
 This data is used once and destroyed.

 18. Recommend a Friend referral scheme